 - No handle on bigger models

-ProSelect Empire acts as a secure metal cage, that is all but impossible for a dog to damage.
-If the previous choices cannot hold your dog, this escape-proof dog crate will.
+This metal cage is all but impossible for your dog to damage.
+If the previous choices couldn’t hold him, this escape-proof crate will.

 - Can be easily moved around